Vets-Who-Code/web-curriculum/collection-one/modules/data-structures-and-algorithms/basics-and-introduction/introduction-to-recursion.md

 #### Lesson Overview

-Recursion is a programming technique where a function calls itself in its implementation.
-It's often used to solve problems that can be broken down into smaller sub-problems of the same type.
-In this lesson, you'll learn the basics of recursion and write simple recursive functions in JavaScript.
+This lesson introduces recursion, a fundamental programming concept where a function calls itself to solve a problem by breaking it down into smaller, more manageable sub-problems of the same nature.
+We'll explore the basics of recursion through JavaScript examples, focusing on understanding and applying this technique to practical coding scenarios.

 ---

 #### Objectives

-- Understand the concept and the logic behind recursion.
+- Grasp the concept and underlying logic of recursion.
-- Implement simple recursive functions in JavaScript.
+- Develop and implement simple recursive functions using JavaScript.

 ---